NinjaDero/Directly/README.md

     url(r'^userAPI.js', Ext.getApi(namespace='SuperApp', apis=[users], url='/user')),
 )
 ```
+The API will now be accessible at `yourdomain/userAPI.js`.
+It doesn't have to be a `.js` extension, since it's not really a file behind it, but it seems to make more sense. ;)
+Arguments:
-The `namespace` is the name at which you can call your actions.
+`namespace`: The name at which you can call your classes.
+Defaults to `Directly`
-Import your module(s) and add them to the `apis` parameter.
-It can be either one, or a list/tuple.
+`apis`: Your module(s) (files), cointainung your classes.
+It can be either a single one, or a list/tuple of modules.
-All function calls will be redirected to the url in the `url` parameter.
+`url`: The url where all ExtDirect calls using your API will be sent to.

 Import the js in your html template.
-It doesn't have to be a .js, but it makes more sense.
 ```html
 ...
 <head>